TheDanGior/youtube-traveller/readme.md

 ## Details
 This runs in a seperate version of chrome downloaded to the `.cache` directory.
 It will not interfear with your regular browser or any services you are logged into.
 It does not run headless, it will open up a window which may take focus away from anything else you care working on.
 Running headless may be possible in a future version.

-To save the video details, save a YouTube API v3 api key to the `YOUTUBE_API_KEY` environemtn variable, or use the `--youtube-api-key` flag.
+To save the video details, save a YouTube API v3 api key to the `YOUTUBE_API_KEY` environment variable, or use the `--youtube-api-key` flag.

+## Known Issues
+* It will fail when trying to play an age restricted video, since login is not implemented
+* Youtube shorts and livestreams will usually cause a failure

 ## Future Enhancements
 * Run headless